-- Where it can be demonstrated that the design outflow from the storage facility will never be impeded by its receiver, then the storage volume requirements can be determined via a hydrodynamic analysis, which considers the varying outflow rate in response to the stage-outflow relationship of the flow control element(s). - Runoff coefficients must be in accordance with Table 2 under Subsection 4.6 of this development manual.
+- On-site measures to control stormwater quantity for industrial and commercial developments will be permitted, including temporary parking lots.
+However, rooftop storage will not be permitted, except for green roofs with specific conditions (ie - industrial control flow roof drains) - Where it can be demonstrated that the design outflow from the storage facility will never be impeded by its receiver, then the storage volume requirements can be determined via a hydrodynamic analysis, which considers the varying outflow rate in response to the stage-outflow relationship of the flow control element(s). - Runoff coefficients must be in accordance with Table 2 under Subsection 4.6 of this development manual.
 To identify the soil type for the subject site, please refer to the Essex Region Conservation Authority Public Interactive Mapping. - For sites less than 2 hectares, the Modified Rational Method may be accepted.
 However, the 100-year runoff coefficient must be based on equation 3.3.2.2 in the Windsor/Essex Region Stormwater Management Standards Manual. - Stormwater infrastructure should be evaluated based on a "stress test" event, which is defined as 150 mm of rainfall.
 Supporting discussion and rationale for the proposed increase is provided in Section 3.9 of the Windsor/Essex Region Stormwater Management Standards Manual.
 For rural conditions, use an SCS Type II distribution.
 For urban conditions, use a Chicago 100-year 24-hour distribution with uniform distribution of the additional 42 mm. - The lowest opening into a building should be a minimum of 0.3 m above the Regulatory Flood Level or on-site calculated 100-year water storage elevation, whichever is greater.
-The lowest opening elevation should also consider the "stress test" assessment.
 Additional floodproofing measures may be warranted based on Building Code requirements and/or site-specific risks and potential for damages.
-Refer to Section 1.5 of the Windsor/Essex Region Stormwater Management Manual for discussion related to risk. - Surface ponding on roads and parking lots shall not exceed 0.3 m in depth or less (under 1:100 year storm event conditions).
+Refer to Section 1.5 of the Windsor/Essex Region Stormwater Management Manual for discussion related to risk. - Surface ponding on roads and parking lots shall not exceed 0.3 m in depth or less (under 1:100 year storm event conditions) if required by the Town of Essex.
 For high traffic roadways, lower depths may be required. - Side slopes shall be no steeper than 6:1 (horizontal: vertical) within 3.0 m on either side of the normal water level (NWL).
 Average slope from NWL to top of bank shall be no steeper than 5:1. - Stormwater ponds shall have backflow prevention for outlets into high risk flooding areas.